Colorado Commercial Trucking Insurance Requirements

 The big issue is that commercial trucking insurance has been taking a hit for years, resulting in fewer insurance companies stepping into the commercial trucking market.

-The trucking for hire insurance scene has a new player for small Motor Carriers.
+Yes, the trucking for hire insurance scene has a new player for Motor Carriers–GEICO.

-FMCSA and Colorado CDOT need the same minimum insurance limits for hauling freight across state lines:
+FMCSA and Colorado CDOT follow the same minimum insurance limits for hauling freight across state lines:

 Cargo Vans and Sprinter Insurance: $300,000 CSL Commercial Auto Liability coverage